-Like in other countries, in Serbia most of the migrants are imprisoned for “illegal” border crossing or residence.
-When you are charged for illegal border crossing or residence, you are always brought to court and „fined“ for „illegal border crossing or residence“ (around 50 Euros).
+Like in other countries, in Serbia migrants are imprisoned for illegal border crossing or residence.
+When you are charged for illegal border crossing or residence, you are always brought to court and ordered to pay a fine (around 50 -100 Euros).

 However, according to the law, asylum seekers are excused from the “offense” of “illegal” border crossing.
 If you are caught in “illegal” border crossing, you have the right to seek asylum (at any point in Serbia and during every interaction with the police or the authorities, so even in court), this would exempt you from the fine/prison.
-Nevertheless, people are often in practice denied the right to seek asylum and in this case, you have the right to contact a lawyer (+381 63 704-7080).
+Nevertheless, people are often in practice denied the right to seek asylum.
+In this case, you have the right to contact a lawyer **

 However, you can also be detained in one of the 3 detention centers which are only for migrant population.
 These detention centers are located in Padinska skela (Belgrade), Plandiste (near the Romanian border) and Dimitrovgrad (near the Bulgarian border).
 This is administrative detention, which means that you will not be taken to court, but instead police will bring you here.
 You can be detained for different reasons, such as not having identification documents, you didn’t leave Serbia after you got expulsion order, you gave fake identification information, you entered Serbia illegally (without visa and passport), etc. You can spend up to 180 days in this detention.
 Within those 180 days you might be deported to previous country (Bulgaria or North Macedonia) or maybe even to your home country.

 You are not entitled to free legal aid neither if you are in detention nor in jail for illegal entry/residency so you will have to pay a lawyer on your own if you want to appeal against the decision on detention/jail.